Overview

 CIMB Group complies with tax laws and pays all taxes legally due in all jurisdictions in which we operate.
 We are committed to timely and accurate registration, filing of tax returns by their due dates and payment of taxes, appropriate documentation and tax reporting.

-We apply professional due care when adopting any tax technical positions on areas of uncertainties, including seeking written opinion from third party advisors/legal counsels or ruling/confirmation from tax authorities where necessary to ensure that position taken is supportable and defendable in a tax audit.
+We apply professional due care when adopting any tax technical positions on areas of uncertainties, including seeking written opinions from third party advisors/legal counsels or ruling/confirmation from tax authorities where necessary to ensure that any position taken is supportable and defendable in a tax audit.

 We manage our relationships with tax authorities and regulators in a transparent and professional manner.
 CIMB Group contributes to the development of tax policy and legislation, typically through direct engagement with tax authorities, public consultation processes or in our role as a member of an industry group.

-The Board of Directors formally reviews and approves the CIMB Group’s Tax Policy, whenever there are required changes which will be triggered upon a review by Group Tax of the said Policy which takes place at least once in every two years.
+The Board of Directors formally reviews and approves the CIMB Group’s Tax Policy, whenever there are required changes.
+This is triggered upon a review by Group Tax of the said Policy, which takes place at least once in every two years.
 Subject to the degree of risks or nature of the transactions involved, tax related decisions will be referred to the relevant Board of Directors or Delegated Authority for approval and guidance.

 CIMB Group employs an Enterprise-Wide Risk Management (EWRM) framework with Three Lines-of-Defence model as a standardised approach to effectively manage our risks and opportunities including tax risks.
 The system of internal controls is designed to mitigate these risks by identifying and assessing, measuring, managing and controlling, monitoring and reporting risks, including operational tax risk.